 Mobile connection giving you grief?
 Try these free tips

 1. Simple!
-Switch airplane mode off and on
+Switch airplane mode on and off

 2. Restart your phone